-- The Research/Artistic Statement educates readers about your professional accomplishments in the context of your discipline.
+The Research/Artistic Statement should educate readers about your professional accomplishments in the context of your discipline.
+Be sure to read the Faculty Handbook criteria for promotion to full professor, and the preamble to that section, when drafting this statement to ensure that you address evaluative criteria appropriately.
 Since many readers of your file are from outside your discipline, this statement is critical in helping them understand how your work may conform to and/or diverge from disciplinary conventions.
-What questions or themes does your work address and what methods do you use?
+For example, you may want to consider the following as you prepare your statement: What questions or themes does your work address and what methods do you use?
 How does your work demonstrate a trajectory that both builds upon itself and advances the discipline?
-How is your work disseminated, who is its audience, and how is its value assessed?
-In describing your current scholarship, you should also outline any future research/artistic plans.
-The readers of your file appreciate clarity and brevity in the presentation of your materials. - External letters from individuals in your field may speak to professional conventions (e.g., co-authorship/collaboration, productivity rates, etc.); the quality of your work and dissemination outlets; and the position and impact of your work within a broader disciplinary context.
-See above for additional comments about external letters.
+How is your work disseminated and what factors shape its audience and reception?
+Have any resource-related issues impacted your work?
+The statement should explain what is next for you as you think to your future work in your field.
+Clarity and brevity are appreciated by those who read your materials.

-• If your file includes publications or creative work produced at another institution, the statement may address whether/how institutional expectations differed from those at Skidmore.
+- External letters from individuals in your field may speak to professional conventions (e.g., co-authorship/collaboration, productivity rates, etc.); the quality of your work and dissemination outlets; and the position and impact of your work within a broader disciplinary context.
+See above for additional comments about external letters. - If your file includes publications or creative work produced at another institution, the statement may address whether/how institutional expectations differed from those at Skidmore.